RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Cause:*   Error raised by the `main()` function in `ProjectMaker/s20_plantings_delineation.py`) when the defined directory of max. lifespan Rasters contains invalid or corrupted Raster data.
     - *Remedy:*
         + Ensure the correct usage of variables and input definitions ([ProjectMaker Quick GUIde](ProjectMaker#pmquick)).
-        + Ensure that max. lifespan Rasters were generated without errors; if necessary, visually control the consistency of max. lifespan Rasters in `.../MaxLifespan/Output/Rasters/CONDITION_reach_lyr20_plants/` and `.../MaxLifespan/Products/Rasters/CONDITION_reach_lyr20_plants/` or ...`bioengineering` (cf. [ProjectMaker Vegetation Plantings and Supporting Features](ProjectMaker#pmplants)).
+        + Ensure that max. lifespan Rasters were generated without errors; if necessary, visually control the consistency of max. lifespan Rasters in `.../MaxLifespan/Output/Rasters/CONDITION_reach_lyr20_plants/` and `.../MaxLifespan/Products/Rasters/CONDITION_reach_lyr20_plants/` or ...`nature-based engineering` (cf. [Project Maker vegetation plantings and supporting nature-based engineering features](ProjectMaker#pmplants)).

  - **`ERROR: Could not find any worksheet.`**
     - *Cause:*   Error raised by the `open_wb(self)` function of the `Read()` class in `RiverArchitect/.site_packages/riverpy/cInputOutput.py` or the `MakeFlowTable` class (`RiverArchitect/.site_packages/riverpy/cMakeTable.py`) when the concerned workbook contains errors.